 The editors’ observations on the trade secret judicial enforcement environment in China include the following:

 A) Trade secret cases are a small part of intellectual property cases, but a large share of cases under the Law to Counter Unfair Competition.
 The data suggests they may also constitute a declining proportion of civil IPR cases.
 In 2009, for example, there were 1,282 cases under the Law to Counter Unfair Competition in the courts, of which 253 involved trade secrets, out of 30,626 civil IPR cases generally.
 By 2012, the number of cases under the Law to Counter Unfair Competition had declined slightly to 1,123 cases, despite a civil IPR docket that had almost tripled to 87,419.

-C) Compared to other trade secret cases, a high proportion of trade secret cases are withdrawn 撤诉 before final disposition, and a very low number of cases are mediated by the courts.
-The Shanghai High Court identified three reasons for this: (1) plaintiffs are ill prepared or don’t understand the standards for identifying what is a trade secret; (2) plaintiffs become concerned about risking a second disclosure of trade secrets during the case; and (3) judges encounter problems with technical aspects of the case which extend the cases beyond the periods normally required for adjudication, which results in their dismissal (P. 35).
+C) Compared to other IP cases, a high proportion of trade secret cases are withdrawn 撤诉 before final disposition, and a very low number of cases are mediated by the courts.
+The Shanghai High Court identified three reasons for this: (1) plaintiffs are ill-prepared or don’t understand the standards for identifying what is a trade secret; (2) plaintiffs become concerned about risking the second disclosure of trade secrets during the case; and (3) judges encounter problems with technical aspects of the case which extend the cases beyond the periods normally required for adjudication, which results in their dismissal (P. 35).

 D) Most cases involve business information, rather than technical information.

 E) There are a high proportion of criminal cases.
 For example, there were 46 criminal trade secret cases in 2009, compared to 253 civil cases.